ojitha/ojitha.github.io/notes/REST.md

 At a high level,

 1. When initiating a TCP connection between a client and server, the client sends the server a "SYN" request, asking for a connection to be established.
-2. Once the server has processed the response, a "SYN-ACK" response is sent back to the client, acknowledging it has been received.
+2. Once the server has processed the response, a "SYN-ACK" response is sent back to the client, acknowledging receipt.
 3. The client answers with an "ACK," and communication is established once the server receives it.
 This three-phase sequence of events is called the TCP 3-way handshake.

 ```mermaid